Samoyed Breed Guide

 Samoyed Information & Background

-The Samoyed breed has a long and storied history living with and working alongside their human companions.
-The Samoyed breed hails from northwestern Siberia, where they spent centuries guarding food sources from predatory wolves, towing boats and sleighs, and occasionally being used to hunt bears.
+The Samoyed breed has a long and storied history living with and working alongside their human companions as a sled dog, watchdog, and protector.
+The Samoyed, a cold weather breed, hails from northwestern Siberia, where they spent centuries guarding food sources from predatory wolves, towing boats and sleighs, and occasionally being used to hunt bears.
 Named after the Samoyedic people, Samoyeds, or Sammies as they are affectionately called, fulfilled a vital function that ensured the survival of their human owners for generation upon generation.
-The Samoyed breed’s primary function in the Siberian landscape was to protect the reindeer herds that were kept as a food source for the Samoyed people.
+The Samoyed is a working dog, whose breed’s primary function in the Siberian landscape was to protect the reindeer herds that were kept as a food source for the Samoyed people.
 Their playfulness and gentle temperament belies the seriousness with which they undertook this sometimes dangerous task.

 Purebred Samoyed’s are the most closely related modern dog breed related to the primitive dogs of the past.
 The Samoyed lineage shares no genetic markers with wolves or foxes, unlike every other modern dog breed.
 Sammie’s are characterized by their lustrous coat which comes in white, white and biscuit, cream, or an all biscuit color.
 Their coat consists of two parts; a thick wooly undercoat, and a fluffy outer coat that stands straight out.
 The Samoyed breed is undoubtedly a beautiful medium sized dog, with males standing from 21 – 25” tall and weighing anywhere from 45-65lbs, and females standing 19-21” tall and weighing between 35-50lbs.